 Discover artworks and heritage sites across the British Isles that give an insight into the powerful role trees have played in our culture throughout history, from William Ashford’s 1778 painting Landscape with Carriage and Horses in Ulster Museum Belfast, to the ancient Ankerwycke Yew in Surrey which witnessed the signing of the original Magna Carta and the 1217 Charter of the Forest.

-Our partners Common Ground have also curated a programme of eight inspirational art residencies for the Tree Charter.
+Our partners Common Ground curated a programme of eight inspirational art residencies for the Tree Charter’s launch.
 Find out more about the artists and their work with our interactive map.

 With huge public support for the Tree Charter and the backing of more than 70 cross-sector organisations, the future looks brighter for trees, woods and people, but it will only become a reality if everyone in society plays their part.